- Expanding access to behavioral health services for patients of primary care centers.

 HFP provides a variety of support services to PICN members who want to implement integrated care, including:

-- Technical assistance for health centers to facilitate replication of and fidelity to the model
+• Technical assistance for health practices to facilitate replication of and fidelity to the principles of integrated care

 For More Information Contact: